datamattsson/fah-bionic/README.md

 # Overview
 These set of scripts and Ansible playbooks is supposed to be used on a desktop Ubuntu 18.04.4 LIVE booted x86 PC with unfettered access to the Internet.
-It turns the computer into a Folding @ Home client that at this time of writing (3/21/20) has diverted its entire distributed computing project to fight COVID-19.
+It turns the computer into a [Folding@Home](https://foldingathome.org/) (FAH) client that at this time of writing (3/21/20) has diverted its [entire distributed computing project](https://foldingathome.org/2020/03/15/coronavirus-what-were-doing-and-how-you-can-help-in-simple-terms/) to fight COVID-19.

+# Before you begin
+Running the FAH client on an idle computer means it consume idle CPU/GPU cycles to perform protein folding.
+This means that the computer will draw more power than usual.
+Make sure you have permission from whomever pays the bill to run the FAH client.

+If the host is already installed with Ubuntu 18.04 and Docker there will most likely be a conflict unless you're using the official Docker, Inc repos, then you'll be fine.
+The installer does not resolve conflicting docker versions and you might end up with a broken system.

 # Get started
 This assumes the default mode by booting a PC from a USB stick.
 If you already have Ubuntu 18.04 installed or want to use your NVIDIA GPU, check the alternative install method.